The John Burton Library and Resource Center

 WorldCAT and other Libraries

 Books and information can be obtained from around the world through the WorldCAT catalog.
-The GMU Library website also has a listing of additional catalogs and libraries.
+It can be accessed electronically through the GMU Library website under the catalog tab or via this additional catalogs link.
 Feel free to ask a GMU librarian for assistance with navigating and finding resources within these systems.
 The world is yours to research...

 General Academic Resources:

-- S-CAR course descriptions and syllabi- see "courses and syllabi" under the Academics tab above or click here.
+- S-CAR course descriptions and syllabi- see "courses and syllabi" under the Academics tab above.

 - Arlington Campus Bookstore- Purchase textbooks, snacks, and GMU and S-CAR swag